solid/authorization-panel/proposals/wac-ucr/uc-survey.md

 URL: https://solid.github.io/authorization-panel/wac-ucr/#group-membership-vc

 * 0 csarven: Some use but not essential for [ap].
 I don't plan to implement it.
+* +1 bblfish: This is actually quite advanced, but I think it can be done elegantly summarized in the meetings notes for [2021-01-27](https://github.com/solid/authorization-panel/blob/master/meetings/2021-01-27.md).

 ### Possession of a verifiable credential
 URL: https://solid.github.io/authorization-panel/wac-ucr/#capabilities-vc